 Measuring and improving workplace productivity has been one of the biggest concerns for managers since the beginning of the twentieth century.
-The famous “If you can measure it, you can manage it” cliché suggests that quantitative indexes are enough to help the manager understand the trends and improve the process.
+The famous “If you can measure it, you can manage it” cliché implies that a simple number is enough for a manager to understand the trends and dynamics of their team’s output and take steps to improve it.
 This approach may have made sense back then – but it seems to have become obsolete in today’s world.

-It is easy to count how many bushings a turner produces per hour or per workday, but how do you measure a designer’s or a software developer’s workplace productivity?
-That’s the question that managers and researchers keep trying to answer.
-Hours spent, goals achieved, revenue drawn – every index seems to be taken into account when calculating how efficiently the work is done.
+It’s easy enough to count how many drinks a barista serves per hour or per day, but how do go about measuring a designer’s or a software developer’s workplace productivity?
+That’s the question that’s been puzzling managers and productivity experts the world over.
+Hours spent, goals achieved, revenue gained drawn – it seems like every possible index is taken into account when trying to calculate work efficiency.

 Productivity = output ÷ input

-Team productivity is where quantitative indexes still prevail.
-Weekly, monthly, quarterly reports, statistical data, balance figures are collected, compared, and analyzed to find out the workplace productivity and work efficiency trends within the team.
+Team productivity is where quantitative indexes are still pretty prevalent.
+Weekly, monthly, quarterly reports, statistical data, balance figures – all collected, compared, and analyzed to determine the level of productivity and efficiency of a given team.

-In this process, the main objective is to determine what is input and what is output.
-What is the index that represents the result of team work?
-The number of tasks accomplished, revenue amounts, new customers – it depends on the company’s business area, on the specific team and its goals.
-The general practice is using successfully accomplished tasks as a measure of output.
+The key objective here is to establish input and output.
+What is the best metric that represents the result of teamwork?
+The number of tasks accomplished, revenue gained, or new customers acquired?
+It all depends on your company’s profile, and the goals your team is trying to achieve.
+The general practice is using the number of successfully accomplished tasks as a measure of team’s work output.